-The Wyoming Department of Health's HIV Services and ADAP Program provides persons living with HIV/AIDS access to comprehensive health care and other supportive services.
+The Wyoming Department of Health's HOPWA and ADAP Program provides persons living with HIV/AIDS access to comprehensive health care and other supportive services.
 These programs serve as the payer of last resort for persons who are uninsured, under-insured, or are otherwise unable to access medical treatment.
 Funding for these programs is provided, in part, by grants from the United States Department of Health and Human Services, Health Resources Services Administration, and the United States Department of Housing and Urban Development.
 Some of the available services provided by the programs include:

 - Primary medical care

 - Laboratory and diagnostic services

 - Vision care services